-Some foods have a much higher risk than other foods for carrying bacteria that can make you sick.
+Some foods have a much higher risk than others for carrying bacteria that can make you sick.
 Consider reducing or eliminating poultry and red meat.
 For example, almost all raw poultry has bacteria that could make you sick.

 By reducing or eliminating the amount of meat you have in your home, you dramatically reduce your exposure to potential risks.

-Don’t say something like, “It’s just a stomach infection.”
-Pay close attention to your symptoms if you have suspected food poisoning, and make sure you drink plenty of fluids to avoid dehydration.
+Don’t say, “It’s just a stomach infection.”
+Pay close attention to your symptoms if you have suspected food poisoning, and drink plenty of fluids to avoid dehydration.

-You should speak to your doctor immediately if your symptoms progress to a more serious state, including:
+You should speak to your doctor immediately if your symptoms progress to a more severe state, including:

 A fever of 101.5 degrees Fahrenheit or higher (which can cause other symptoms, such as dizziness or blurred vision).